 Smooth skin and a flawless complexion are highly desired.
 And the most successful outcomes result from treating the initial concern (facial acne scaring), as well as minimizing changes in pigmentation as shown in the photos.
 Achieving this balance is where consultation with an aesthetic professional is indispensable.
 This is because many treatment options, including non-ablative fractional resurfacing, are available.

 Photos are courtesy of Solta—pretreatment (left) and post-treatment (right).

 Learn more about treating acne and other scars.
 For a consultation and more information about our approach to correcting acne scars with Fraxel Restore, our non-ablative fractional laser system, contact Aesthetic Dermatology and Skin Cancer: Jeffrey H. Binstock, M.D.
 Drs.
-Binstock, Layton, and Physician Assistant Cullinane will answer your questions.
-Call our San Francisco office at (415) 956-8686, or in Mill Valley call (415) 383-5475.
+Binstock and Physician Assistant Cullinane will answer your questions.
+Call our office in Mill Valley 415 383 5475.